lukaszjablonski/adblocss/README.md

 # adblocss
-Set of css rules to block ads.
+Set of CSS rules to block ads.

 Add to your `userContent.css` the following line:
 ```css